Bachelor of Science in welding and metallurgical engineering technology

-Metallurgical Engineering is the field of engineering with a rich historical background, where the practice has almost superseded the science.
+Metallurgical engineering is a field with a rich historical background, where the practice has almost superseded the science.
 Metallurgy is the study of the relationship between the structure of materials at the atomic scale and their properties at the macroscale.
-These engineers or engineering technologists work in manufacturing environment where the engineering and joining of structures is of the utmost importance to fit, function and safety of a product.
-Welding Engineering Technology is a branch of metallurgical engineer concerned with all the aspects of joining metals, leading to the manufacture of sound weldments or design of more efficient equipment to aid in the welding process.
+These engineers or engineering technologists work in manufacturing environments where the engineering and joining of structures is of the utmost importance to fit, function and safety of a product.
+Welding engineering technology is a branch of metallurgical engineering concerned with all the aspects of joining metals, leading to the manufacture of sound weldments or design of more efficient equipment to aid in the welding process.

-The demand for Welding and Metallurgical Engineering Technology graduates at the Bachelors of Science level is growing due to the following:
+The demand for welding and metallurgical engineering technology graduates at the bachelor of science level is growing due to the following:

 - Light-weighting in the automotive industry continuous to be a hot topic.
-While much of the light-weighting focus has been on the contributions of polymers and composites, the use of nonferrous metals, High Strength Low Alloy (HSLA) steels and Advance High Strength Steels (AHSS) have been major contributors to light-weighting initiatives.
+While much of the light-weighting focus has been on the contributions of polymers and composites, the use of nonferrous metals, high-strength low-alloy (HSLA) steels and advanced high-strength steels (AHSS) have been major contributors to light-weighting initiatives.
 Along with the integral knowledge of lightweight metals, there is a need for the knowledge of joining them.

-Each program has a course sequence or a proper order in which to take classes.
+Each program has a course sequence, or proper order, in which to take classes.
 It is important that students take their classes following the course sequences provided by the department because foundational or prerequisite classes contain information that utilized in the upper level courses.

 Since our students are coming from many different community colleges and technical backgrounds they transfer to Wayne State with varying amounts of credits.
 It is difficult to prescribe a semester-by-semester plan that would fit each individual student's situation, so instead priority lists are used.